f5devcentral/F5-AI-Use-Case-Examples/Use Cases/AI Gateway/ELK-monitoring/EKS/README.rst

 .. figure:: assets/site_online.png

 **STEP 7:** Open the chatbot load balancer domain in browser and have some chat conversation.
 Make sure you are getting the responses correctly as shown below.
+If you are seeing any openAI errors, check on third tab `GenAI Model` and keep value as empty.

 .. figure:: assets/chatbot_conversation.png